-Why is FX forecasting doable (and profitable)?
+Why is FX forecasting doable (and possibly profitable)?

-- All you have to do is to get the right direction: accuracy is not an issue; - FX mkts are likely to be inefficient because of gvt interventions, overshooting...
+- All you have to do is to get the right direction: accuracy is not an issue; - FX mkt movements are likely to be predictable because of gvt interventions, overshooting...

 Those all against...I